If you want a

 the new location.
 I chose to mount mine in the IC tubing right

 before the throttle body.
+If you're running a PiMP ECU or other

 Also note I did not use the coolant temp sensor that is located in the